adichamoli/gRPC_Python/README.md

 * Duplex streaming is not possible.
 * Hard to get multiple resources in single request.
 * Need semantic versioning whenever the api contract needs to be changed.

+## Protocol Buffers
+Protocol Buffers (Protobuf) is a method of serializing structured data.
+It is useful in developing programs to communicate with each other over a wire or for storing data.
+The method involves an interface description language that describes the structure of some data and a program that generates source code from that description for generating or parsing a stream of bytes that represents the structured data.

+## Implementation Steps
+* Create Proto File<br/>
+       Proto file consists of consists of message and service

+       message Number {
+               float value = 1;
+       }

+       Here is the message having Single Variable Where,       float -> Data type of variable value -> Name of variable
+                    1     -> Sequence of variable

+       Here is the message for two variables. message NumberDouble {
+               float value1 = 1;
+               float value2 = 2;
+       }

+       If you want to add condition to the variable.
+       You can add mandatory or optional in the beginning of the variable.

+* Generate gRPC Classes<br/>
+       To Generate gRPC classes, you first need to grpc and grpc package to be installed in your system.
+       Use below command to install.

+       $ pip install grpcio<br/>
+       $ pip install grpcio-tools

+       Once installation is complete, you are good to create grpc class file.
+       $ python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. calculator.proto

+       The files generated will be as follows:

+       calculator_pb2.py contains message classes
+       calculator_pb2.Number for request/response variables (x and y) calculator_pb2_grpc.py contains server and client classes
+       calculator_pb2_grpc.CalculatorServicer for the server
+       calculator_pb2_grpc.CalculatorStub for the client

+* Create the gRPC Server and Start it.<br/>
+     Use below command to start the server

+      $ python server.py
+      Starting server.
+Listening on port 50051.

+      Now we have a gRPC server, listening on port 50051.

+* Create the gRPC client<br/>
+     With the server already listening, we simply run our client.

+      $ python client.py
+      4.0

+ Code can be taken from respective directories